 There are two kinds of iron in foods.
 Heme iron is found in red meat.
 About 40% of the iron in meat is heme iron, 60% non-heme iron, the type found in plants.

 Non-heme iron absorption varies quite a bit, depending on several other factors.
-Iron absorption is enhanced greatly by the presence of Vitamin C. It's inhibited by tannic acid, found in tea and the skins of nuts; calcium, which is abundant in dairy; oxylates which are found in green leafy veggies, especially abundant in spinach; phytates, found in whole grains and legumes.
+Iron absorption is enhanced greatly by the presence of Vitamin C. It's inhibited by tannic acid, found in tea and the skins of nuts; calcium, found in plant based foods and dairy; oxylates which are abundant in green leafy veggies, especially spinach and chard; phytates, found in whole grains and legumes.

 Heme iron from meat is more readily absorbed by the body, mainly because unlike plant based sources of iron, it doesn't depend on the presence of Vit.
 C for absorption.
 Fortunately, many vegetables and fruits are high in Vitamin C, so if vegetarians and vegans eat plenty of fruits and vegetables, getting Vit C along with iron isn't a problem.